 Hop-on Hop-off Bus Naples

-First tip: book a Hop-on Hop-off bus tour.
+My first tip: book a Hop-on Hop-off bus tour.
 I always do this when exploring a new city, and it worked perfectly in Naples.
-With traditional Italian music in your ears and spectacular views from the top deck, you quickly get insight into the city.
+With traditional Italian music in your ears and spectacular views from the top deck, you quickly get a feel for the city.

 💡 Booking tip: Book your Hop-on Hop-off ticket here, which is often cheaper online than on the spot!